 Artificial intelligence (AI) and basic digital software can limit—even automate—physician interactions with EHRs.
 For example, instead of manually entering test results or filling out intake forms, software can import test results and complete the corresponding paperwork.
 It can also provide prescription advice and reminders, and help physicians avoid excessive testing.

-General administrative tasks such as appointment bookings and reminders can also be digitized and automated for greater clinical efficiency (learn more on AI applications in healthcare here).
+General administrative tasks such as appointment bookings and reminders can also be digitized and automated for greater clinical efficiency.

 Bottom line: Automating common administrative duties eases the burden borne by clinical administrative staff and physicians alike, reducing burnout and allowing the focus to shift from paperwork to patients.